 Karl Urban

-In addition, Urban starred in the post-apocalyptic thriller "The Reckoning," and delivered a brilliant performance as Dr. Leonard "Bones" McCoy in the science fiction drama "Star Trek."
-Journalists describe the versatile genre actor as an intelligent and affable individual, which further bolsters his already extensive fan base.
+Urban also starred in the post-apocalyptic thriller "The Reckoning" and delivered a standout performance as Dr. Leonard "Bones" McCoy in the "Star Trek" reboot.
+The press consistently describes this versatile genre actor as intelligent and genuinely likable, which only adds to his massive fan following.

 Childhood and Youth

-Karl-Heinz Urban, the actor's full name, was born in the summer of 1972 to a leather worker and a film production company employee in Wellington, New Zealand.
-His parents, of German descent and immigrants themselves, raised their son in the Catholic tradition, which did not hinder the young boy from engaging in football and other sports with his peers.
+Karl-Heinz Urban – that's his full name – was born in summer 1972 to a leather worker and a film production company employee in Wellington, New Zealand.
+His parents, German immigrants, raised their son Catholic, but that didn't stop the young boy from playing football and other sports with his friends.

 Karl Urban as a kid